turingschool/career-development-curriculum/module_three/flower_exercise.md

 ### Learning Objectives:

-* Describe yourself in 7 different ways to enhance your professional story
+* Describe yourself in 7 different ways to fully understand what you're looking for in your next career
 * Outline specific priorities for your job search
-* Describe in detail the kind of career you’re looking for
+*

 ## Recommended Deliverable:
 **[Complete the Flower Exercise 1-pager](https://github.com/turingschool/career-development-curriculum/blob/master/files/Career%20Unit%20-%20The%20Flower%20Diagram.pdf)** and share it with Allison.
 You can set up a meeting with her to discuss it further if you would like.

-## How It Works
+### Overview: How It Works
 The Flower Exercise is designed to help you move through 3 stages:

 * The **brain dump** stage to organize your thoughts using these [worksheets](https://docs.google.com/document/d/1pLe95AA3y8rxnU-MDnyAVeoqWCxE9__KMDhmPgcd_7c/edit?usp=sharing)
 * The **synthesis** stage to summarize the findings in your brain dump
 * The **prioritization** stage to narrow down what's most important to you from your synthesis. **The results from your prioritization stage are what should go on your finished Flower page.**

-### You’re Not a Role
+### You're Not Just a Role
 Let's start by recapping the do's and don'ts of professional storytelling.
 When people have asked you what you do in the past, what have you said?
 “I was a construction worker.”
 “I was a marketing manager.”
 “I was a teacher.”
 Sound familiar?
 These kind of declarations are not inherently wrong -- it's important to claim your identity according to the work you love.

 However, stating your identity in this way can lock you into a role; but you’re not a role, you’re a person with many skills and many experiences.